Pashayi people: Culture

-Pashai boy from Darai Nurwearing a Pakol.

 The Pashayi engage in a mixed economy of agriculture and herding.
 Common crops cultivated include rice, wheat, and corn.
 They also raise goats, cattle, and sheep.
 It has been noted that both the Pashayi, Nuristani people and other Dardic groups share a fascination with the goat, which might connote to pre-Islamic worship of the animal, or a goat-like deity.
-They also hold meetings known as marat to resolve issues, which has similarities to the Pashtun Jirga, where Pashayi elders are also present and lead the discussions.
+They also hold meetings known as marat to resolve issues, which has similarities to the Pashtun jirga, where Pashayi elders are also present and lead the discussions.
 The Pashayi people additionally perform a dance where young people of all genders gather in a circle, hold each other by their shoulders and begin singing songs.
 This is performed at weddings or during celebrations, and lasts for 20–25 minutes.

+Marriage customs among the Pashayi additionally differ from those in other regions, where an engaged couple are permitted to spend time with each other and interact freely from the beginning of their engagement.
+Restrictions usually opposed on engaged couples in other regions do not apply, and wedding ceremonies also follow unique traditions.
+In recent years, the Pashayi Ethnic Union organisation was founded in Takhar Province, aiming to safeguard and promote the cultural and linguistic heritage of the Pashayi people.